 Looking for the best Osprey backpack for travel and adventure?
 Ultra functional and smart, these reviews will help you choose the right fit.

 Osprey Backpacks prove that when it comes to exploration, adventure gear can be functional, comfortable and hardwearing without compromising on style.
 While many find exactly what they are looking for in multi-packing compartments, security features and the perfect fit, the additional colour and trendiness can somewhat be lacking in contrast.

 I’ve tried many brands over my years of globetrotting, where the blacks, kakis and muted colours have been the only options to match the detailed practicality and hardwearing factors.
 Osprey Backpacks also factor in colour in their style.

 Over the years, Osprey has invited me to put some backpacks to the test.
 The Ariel AG 55 litre in the vibrant ‘Tidal Blue’ and the Daylite Plus daypack in ‘Solar Yellow’ allowed me to move at ease while Overlanding in Europe, Asia and South America, as well as feel vibrant and stylish.
 These are durable packs that are great for longer trips that need to carry extra weight beyond carry-on suitcases.
-I tested out the Osprey Mira 32 in challenger blue; complete with a 2.5L water pouch, during my Kilimanjaro trek.
+I tested out the Osprey Hikelite 32 in challenger blue; complete with a 2.5L water pouch, during my Kilimanjaro trek.

 Here’s my honest review of Osprey Backpacks and which ones to use for particular kinds of travel.